gr1d-init/gr1d-init.github.io/src/content/post/sinconhardwarekampung/index.md

 **Solution:**
 I didn't fully attempt this challenge.
 Started exploring with nRF Connect mobile app but didn't complete the challenge requirements.

+#### BLE-Device 2

+**Challenge Description:**
+Advanced BLE exploitation challenge requiring programmatic GATT characteristic enumeration and manipulation using Python scripting.

+**Solution:**
+I didn't complete this challenge.
+The author provided a Python script template using the `bleak` library for BLE communication, but I didn't successfully implement the solution to extract the flag from the target device.

 ---

 ### 🔧 Soldering & PCB Reversing